Torann/laravel-cloudsearch/readme.md

  model               Name or comma separated names of the model(s) to index
 ```

+#### `search:queue`

+Reduces the number of calls made to the CloudSearch server by queueing the updates and deletes.

 ## Indexing

-Once you have added the `LaravelCloudSearch\Eloquent\Searchable` trait to a model, all you need to do is save a model instance and it will automatically be added to your index.
+Once you have added the `LaravelCloudSearch\Eloquent\Searchable` trait to a model, all you need to do is save a model instance and it will automatically be added to your index when the `search:queue` command is ran.

 ```php
 $post = new App\Post;